-A report from Accenture found 41% of consumers churn due to a lack of trust and poor personalization, costing brands £576 billion per year.
-CRMs enable your marketing automation strategy, allowing for better personalization, segmentation, and tailored customer journeys.
+A report from Accenture found 41% of consumers churn due to a lack of trust and poor personalisation, costing brands £576 billion per year.
+CRMs enable your marketing automation strategy, allowing for better personalisation, segmentation, and tailored customer journeys.

 - Better Understand Your Customer